JohnnyNguyen52/JohnnyNguyen52/README.md

 - 👋 Hi, I’m @JohnnyNguyen52.
-- 👀 I’m interested in coding and currently majoring in Computer Science.
+- 👀 I’m interested in coding and recently graduated from California State University, Sacramento with a B.S. degree in Computer Science.

 <!---